Chart Color Schemes

 Charlemont has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 29 projects likely to impact the area.
-Key projects include Charlemont Rise Estate, Stockland Banksia Armstrong Creek, Yirrama Primary School, and Horseshoe Bend Community Hub.
-The following list details those most relevant:.
+AreaSearch has identified 29 projects that could impact the area.
+Notable projects include Charlemont Rise Estate, Stockland Banksia Armstrong Creek, Yirrama Primary School, and Horseshoe Bend Community Hub.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.